 Marilisa currently works as a parent volunteer at her children’s elementary school, focusing on reading and literacy skills.
 She is also a substitute teacher with Chula Vista Elementary School District and Sweetwater High School District.

 Andrea was born and raised in Milan, few miles from Maura’s hometown, they met in 1999 and married in 2004.

 He has a PhD in Astrophysics and works as a computational scientist at the University of California San Diego.
 Beyond research, he has been teaching graduate students how to analyze data on Supercomputers for more than 10 years.

-Andrea moonlights to handle business operations, accounting and web development for the Italian school of San Diego.
+Andrea moonlights to handle business operations, accounting, tech support and web development for the Italian school of San Diego.

-He also loves learning languages as a hobby: he speaks Italian, English, Spanish, some French, some Russian and started studying Chinese.
+He also loves learning languages as a hobby: he speaks Italian, English, Spanish, some French, some Russian and is now studying Japanese.